Media and Young Women in Politics in Nigeria and Kenya 2023

 • Media toolkit for reporting on young women in politics (one each for Nigeria and Kenya) Visibility Project:

-• 70% of participants will successfully participate in the event with each having Wikimedia editor profile
+• 70% of participants will successfully participate in the event, with each having a Wikimedia editor profile

-• At least 30 new profiles will be created and approved by Wikipedia for Kenyan and Nigerian young female politicians doing remarkable work
+• At least 30 new profiles were created and approved by Wikipedia for Kenyan and Nigerian young female politicians doing remarkable work

 • At least 20 old profiles were updated and edited